lorenarms/Vidly/README.md

 <p>
 Why did I choose this course?
 * I am passionate about C# coding and web development, and this course was a great way for me to get familiar with the ASP.NET and Entity frameworks
-* The course is quite old and therefore gave me a great opportunity to practice problem-solving as some of the techniques are outdated (but still work)
+* The course is quite old and therefore gave me a great opportunity to practice problem-solving.
+Some aspects of the tutorial don't work quite right due to updates in the framework, so I had to figure out new ways of getting things done
 * I think Mosh is awesome and a great teacher, this is not my first course with him! :smile:
 </p>
 <p>